VonHeikemen/devlog/content/web-development/tagged-unions-and-fantasy-land.md

 // true
 ```

-Since our function follows law we know have a way to compose that return other values of the same type.
-This is specially useful when creating a function composition where arguments of a function are the result of the last.
+Since our function follows law we now have a way to compose functions that return other values of the same type.
+This is specially useful when creating a function composition where arguments of a function are the result of a previous function call.

 `Result.chain` can also be use to create other utility functions.
-Let's start be creating one that allows us to "extract" a value from the wrapper structure.
+Let's start by creating one that allows us to "extract" a value from the wrapper structure.

 ```js
 const identity = (arg) => arg;